Zoyabegum/Excel-data-analytics-project/README.md

-# Excel-data-analytics-project
+#Vrinda-Store-Data-Analysis (interactive dashboard creation using MS Excel)
-Overview  Excel project analyzing sales data through cleaning, transformation, and visual dashboards.
-Techniques  Used PivotTables, PivotCharts, slicers, and KPIs.
-Outcome  Delivered an interactive dashboard with key sales and customer insights.
+##Project Objective                                                                                                                                                                                                                               The objective of this project is to analyze sales data using Excel by performing data cleaning, organizing the dataset, and creating interactive dashboards.
+It aims to identify key trends, customer patterns, and business insights to support data-driven decision-making.